GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-self-managed-dast.md

 ## Cost Per Hour Scanned

-The key differentiator of Burp Enterprise's new pay as you scan pricing model is the additional cost of $9 USD per hour scanned.
+The key differentiator of Burp Enterprise's new pay as you scan pricing model is the lowered base cost of $1,999 and the additional cost of $9 USD per hour scanned.
 While this pricing sounds great on the surface, it can be hard to calculate the total number of hours a scan will take without having used the software yourself.

 At GlitchSecure, we utilise Burp Suite Pro and Burp Suite Enterprise alongside a suite of other Dynamic Application Security Testing (DAST) tools to help us identify vulnerabilities in our customer's web applications and APIs.
 Using data we've collected, we typically see a Burp Enterprise scan configured with "Deep" coverage for both the crawl and audit take anywhere from 4 hours to 48 hours depending on the size of the application and number of parallel scans.
 We've also seen poorly configured scans run for several days if gone unchecked.